miyag/UiPath.Academy/CertificationQuiz/quiz.md

+### Q) Consider three GenericValue variables, var1 with the default value of “3 apples”, var2 with the default value of “5 mangos”, and the result, which is the output of an Assign Activity with the var1 + var2 expression.
+What is the value of the resulting vari

+- [-] Null
+- [-] “8 fruits”
+- [-] 8
+- [-] Error: “Input string was not in a correct format”
+- [o] “3 apples5 mangos”

+---
 ### Q) Which activity provides the easiest way to loop through all the rows in a DataTable?

 - [-] While